durwasa-chakraborty/gatsby/docs/docs/styled-components.md

 Styled Components lets you use actual CSS syntax inside your components.
 Styled Components is a variant on "CSS-in-JS"—which solves many of the problems with traditional CSS.

+However, styles are not extracted and inlined in the generated html files for files that are not included in server rendering.
+Therefore, use of CSS-in-JS inside these files (such as `gatsby-browser.js`) doesn't work.
+In such a case use of basic CSS will suffice.

 One of the most important problems they solve is selector name collisions.
 With traditional CSS, you have to be careful not to overwrite CSS selectors used elsewhere in a site because all CSS selectors live in the same global namespace.
 This unfortunate restriction can lead to elaborate (and often confusing) selector naming schemes.

 With CSS-in-JS, you avoid all that as CSS selectors are scoped automatically to their component.
 Styles are tightly coupled with their components.
 This makes it much easier to know how to edit a component's CSS as there's never any confusion about how and where CSS is being used.